Urgent care and minor injuries

 It can be difficult to know when to take your child to the emergency department (A&E).

-Take your child to the Emergency Department if they have
+Take your child to an emergency department if they have

 a fever and are still sluggish (floppy), despite having paracetamol or ibuprofen